stevenaeola/gitpitch/admin/curriculum_review/README.md

 ## Progress to date:

-- Depart awayday 25 discussed streamlining assessment
+- Depart awayday on streamlining assessment
 - Staff opinions on areas that need: more focus; less focus; updating
 - Student voice: questionnaire circulated to L2,3,4 UGs
 - Plan to write up as research paper on gender difference in opinions